School Psychology Program Mission

 - provide oral feedback and consultation

-The entire third year is designed as a field-based internship in the schools where interns are supervised by certified school psychologists but also receive additional supervision once a week at the University.
-Altogether the program requires 124 credit hours.
+The entire third year is designed as a field-based internship in the schools.
+In this 1,200-hour experience, interns are supervised by certified school psychologists but they also receive additional supervision once a week at the UW.

 Educational Specialist Program Tuition

-The Educational Specialist Program has a tuition structure that is based on program credits.
-The following rates apply for the respective academic years: 2016-17 academic years, $767 per credit hour.
+The Educational Specialist in School Psychology program has a tuition structure that is based on program credits.
+The following rates apply for the respective academic years: 2018-19 academic years, $792 per course credit.
 To estimate the full year tuition, multiply the cost per credit by the number of credits that year and add the corresponding fees.

 Interested in Applying?